DexterHD/dip-visa-app/README.md

-# Dependency Inversion Principle example
+# Dependency Inversion Principle Example Application

-This app provide example how to use DIP and how it helps make well designed software.
+This application provides examples of DIP and how it helps to make software design better.

 ### Examples